Looking for Real Help for Your Acne?

-- Friends are a great source of acne help if they happen to have the same kind of skin and skin problems that you do.
+- Friends are a great source of acne help if they happen to have the same type of skin and skin problems that you do.
 But be forewarned that the acne products that work for your friends may not work for you.

 - Books can be a good source of acne help—if they are not peddling a “miracle cure” that seems to be too good to be true.

 - TV is a questionable source of acne help.
 Putting up a commercial or infomercial costs tremendous amounts of money, and the advertiser is looking to recover that money from you.